millennialsoftware/space-weather-challenge/README.md

-# Space Weather Challenge
+# Space Weather Challenge - Best Model

 Welcome to the **Space Weather Challenge** repository.
 This project is part of the [STORM-AI](https://github.com/ARCLab-MIT/STORM-AI-devkit-2025) initiative, aiming to develop advanced AI algorithms for predicting space weather-driven changes in atmospheric density across low Earth orbit.
+This specific branch contains our overall best model workflow.
+While this model was not used for scoring on the leaderboard as it achieved slightly lower performance on the phase 1.1 and 1.2 datasets, it perfomed significantly better on the private evaluation dataset, therefore making it a more robust model.

 ## Table of Contents